-Do not let your employees feel unheard, that’s the cruelest thing you can do as an employer.
+Do not let your employees feel unheard.
 Remember that your employees are the ones doing everything, taking care of different departments, meeting customers, talking to prospects, building software, and so on.
 This means that they would have a plethora of issues that they need to deal with on a daily basis.
 It makes sense to listen to them as they would have a goldmine of information about your business and the customers.

 21. Trust in their ability

 What happens when a manager or the business doesn’t trust its employees to do their job well?
 They begin to micro-manage them.
 Micro-managed employees will not be happy because it will stifle their freedom and the ability to work in peace.
-It undermines their abilities.
-All you need to do is let them know about your expectations, offer them the needed support in terms of resources and technologies.
+It undermines their abilities and lowers employee performance.
+All you need to do is let them know about your expectations, and offer them the needed support in terms of resources and technologies.

 22. Praise more, criticize less

-While this is a dictum that applies in life, it gains importance in the office workspace as there is a lot more at stake.
-It is fine to point out major mistakes that waste the company’s time or drain its resources, but you should not punish them for small mistakes.
+While this is a dictum that applies to life in general, it gains greater importance in the workspace as there is a lot more at stake.
+It is fine to point out major mistakes that waste the company’s time or drain its resources.
+But you should not punish employees for small mistakes.
 If you think that they made a mistake which was too trivial to think about, then ignore it completely.
 Do not worry too much about the small stuff, people are more important.

 23. Every employee is unique